Back to The News

 Each iteration with the AI may quietly change your database schema.
 The AI adds a column, renames a field, switches a type from integer to string.
 The app continues to work because the AI also updates the calling code.
 Six iterations later, you have no migration history and no record of how the schema evolved.

 For internal tools this is fine.
 For anything that persists customer data across releases, schema drift becomes a recovery nightmare the day something breaks.
-The fix: enable Supabase migrations or your platform’s equivalent, commit each schema change as a migration file, treat the database as a code asset rather than something the AI manages invisibly.
+Enable Supabase migrations or your platform’s equivalent, commit each schema change as a migration file, treat the database as a code asset rather than something the AI manages invisibly.

 When to call a developer